To Our Cosmetic Patient about to receive their New Smiles

 Take Note:

-- It is possible to get a cavity under your veneer, Crown or Bridges.
+It is possible to get a cavity under your veneer, Crown or Bridges.
 Pay special attention to your gumline.
 Plaque and bacteria at your gumline will lead to decay that can cause your veneer to fail.
+A mechanical or ultrasonic brush, will help you to adequately remove plaque and bacteria.
+In addition, most electric brushes have a timer that assists you in brushing for a full 2-3 minutes.

 Use the right toothpaste